Q1: Read first! Key information to know BEFORE starting on the application process.

 Email firstname.lastname@example.org anytime if you have questions.

-Q10: I am a 5th year dietetics student finishing my practice education in early June.
-I will be writing my entrance exam in November.
-I am wondering if until full registration with the college (until I write my November exam), am I allowed to work as the only dietitian in the long-term care centre, providing that it is under a health authority and I will still be reporting to the dietetics practice lead, who is an RD?
+Q10: I am a dietetics student finishing my practice education soon.
+I will be writing the next available.
+Am I allowed to work as the only dietitian in the long-term care centre, providing that it is under a health authority and I will still be reporting to the dietetics practice lead, who is an RD?

 Yes, you can work in the circumstance you describe.